MicrosoftDocs/dynamics-365-fraud-protection/content/loss-prevention-data-upload.md

 # Upload historical data

-In the loss prevention add-in to Microsoft Dynamics 365 Fraud Protection, you upload your historical data into the system to be processed.
+Upload your historical data into the system so it can be processed.
 These uploads include data from transactions, sales, and payments.
 This historical data is processed and used to generate reports illustrating trends and any anomalies.
 There are four entities from which the data needs to be imported:

 * Transactions
 * Sales